The Health Risks of Vaping

 Nicotine is an addictive substance found in tobacco plants.
 Most vape products contain nicotine in liquid-filled cartridges.
 This liquid, known as “e-liquid” or “vape juice,” typically contains flavoring chemicals.

 Long-term nicotine exposure may physically change how the brain operates.
-Those who become addicted to nicotine typically experience serious mental and physical side effects.
+Those addicted to nicotine typically experience serious mental and physical side effects.

 However, the U.S. Surgeon General noted that two-thirds of JUUL customers between the ages of 15 and 24 did not know the company’s products contained nicotine.